 Navy’s new attack submarine to be christened in Connecticut

-The U.S. Navy's newest attack submarine, the future USS Oregon, is being christened in Connecticut.
+The U.S. Navy's newest attack submarine, the future USS Oregon, has been christened in Connecticut.

-A ceremony is planned Saturday morning at the General Dynamics Electric Boat shipyard in Groton.
-Republican U.S. Rep. Greg Walden of Oregon will deliver the keynote address.
-Connecticut Gov. Ned Lamont, a Democrat, will also attend.
+A ceremony was held Saturday at the General Dynamics Electric Boat shipyard in Groton.
+Republican U.S. Rep. Greg Walden of Oregon delivered the keynote address.

+Politicians, shipyard leaders and Navy officials spoke about the importance of Virginia-class submarines, and praised the skills of the thousands of shipyard workers in Connecticut, Rhode Island and Virginia who built the Oregon.

 Construction began in the fall of 2014 on this vessel.
-Electric Boat's manufacturing facility is in Rhode Island.

-A total of 28 Virginia-class submarines have been delivered, are under construction or under contract.
+It's the 20th Virginia-class submarine.

 Comments